KISysBio/OPLRAreg/README.md

 Mixed Integer Piecewise Linear Regression Algorithm with Regularisation

-OPLRAreg is a regression technique based on mathematical programming that splits the data into separate regions and identifies independent linear equations for each region.
+OPLRAreg is a regression technique based on mathematical programming that splits data into separate regions and identifies independent linear equations for each region.